-Clarinet campers, ages 13-18, will participate in a clarinet playing intensive camp from Sunday afternoon to Thursday evening.
-The camp culminates in a demonstration performance for parents, family and friends on Thursday at 4:00 p.m.
+Clarinet campers, ages 13-18, will participate in a clarinet playing intensive camp from Saturday morning, June 29, 2019 to Tuesday evening, July 2, 2019.
+The camp culminates in a demonstration performance for parents, family and friends on Tuesday, July 2, 2019 at 7:00 p.m.

 Core topics include:

 - Warm-ups!
 Will focus on producing a great tone and intonation.
 Also learning great exercises to warm-up the proper way.
 Emphasis on long tone exercises.

 - Breathing!
 Learn how to effectively breathe correctly!
 This will create better tone and will support your sound!

 - Articulation!
 Focus on the correct placement of your tongue against the reed!
 Also the first steps to double tonguing!